Dependent Modeling of Temporal Sequences of Random Partitions: Joint Model for a Sequence of Partitions

-where $\mu^{\star}_{new_h, t}$ and $\sigma^{2\star}_{new_h, t}$ are auxiliary parameters drawn from the prior as in \cite{neal:2000}'s Algorithm 8 (with one auxiliary parameter) and $k_t^{-i}$ is the number of clusters at time $t$ when the $i$th unit has been removed.
+where $\mu^{\star}_{new_h, t}$ along with $\sigma^{2\star}_{new_h, t}$ are auxiliary parameters drawn from the prior as in \cite{neal:2000}'s Algorithm 8 (with one auxiliary parameter) and $k_t^{-i}$ is the number of clusters at time $t$ when the $i$th unit has been removed.
+Further $N(\cdot \mid m, s^2)$ denotes a normal density with mean $m$ and variance $s^2$.
 Given $\rho_t$ and $\bm{\gamma}_t$, the full conditionals of the remaining parameters in model \eqref{dat.gen.mech} follow standard techniques.
 A sample can be drawn from the posterior distribution implied by model \eqref{dat.gen.mech} by iterating through the complete conditionals for $\bm{\gamma}_t$ and $\rho_t$ and those of other model parameters.
+See Section \ref{rho.update} of the online supplementary material for more detail.

+In our experience the MCMC algorithm described here and in Section \ref{MCMC} of the online supplementary material generally behaves well with regards to mixing and convergence.
+However, applications where $\alpha \approx 1$ can negatively affect the performance of the algorithm.
+Having a parameter close to the boundary of its support commonly produces computational issues.
+It is possible to mitigate this by selecting a prior for $\alpha$ that keeps it from its boundary.
+Alternatively, a specialized algorithm will be needed to accommodate the boundary effect.